 #8 Delighted by Delaware

 My goal is to visit all 50 states before turning 50.
 Delaware was one that I needed and when the opportunity presented itself, I jumped at the chance.
 What a fantastic trip!
-Myself and a group of journalists explored the entire state, from Wilmington down to the beautiful Rehoboth Beach.
-My favorite parts were visiting the NeMours Mansion, eating some of the best seafood ever, and learning all about how alcohol and beer are made.
+I and a group of journalists explored the entire state, from Wilmington down to the beautiful Rehoboth Beach.
+My favorite parts were visiting the Nemours Mansion, eating some of the best seafood ever, and learning all about how alcohol and beer are made.
 We visited a slew of breweries and distilleries and I came away with the knowledge to start my own beer or liquor empire.
 Enjoy the rocking chairs at the Plaza Hotel while watching the waves crash in front of you.

 Grapevine, Texas is the quintessential Norman Rockwell looking town that will capture your heart in a single visit.
 I learned this from a late summer visit, when we dove into the history and what sets Grapevine apart from her metropolitan sister cities.
 The Gaylord Texan was the perfect host for my trip and a great home base for enjoying this delightful town.
 A second trip to take part in Grapevine’s 1400 Christmas events in 40 days, confirmed my love for this place.
 Grapevine is the Christmas Capital of Texas and they honor that title proudly.
 6 other bloggers and I shared dozens of laughs, memories, and holiday happenings here.
 I encourage anyone who is looking for a relaxing getaway, a family fun weekend visit, or a hankering for holiday fun to get to know Grapevine.
 It is truly impressive!